facebookresearch/hydra/website/docs/intro.md

 title: Introduction
 sidebar_label: Introduction
 ---
-Hydra is a Python library that help you write flexible command line applications, without all the boilerplate code.
+Hydra is a framework for writing flexible command line applications.

+Key features:
-Hydra provides a unified command line interface to run your application locally or remotely. it can compose the configuration for your application dynamically, while allowing free overriding of everything in the config from the command line.
+* Unified command line interface to run your application locally or remotely
+* Compose your configuration dynamically, allowing free overriding of everything from the command line.
+* Command line driven parameter sweep
+* Dynamic tab completion

-The best way to understand what Hydra is good for is to go through some examples.
+The best way to understand what Hydra is good for is to go through some [examples](examples/minimal).